 Val worked full-time as a medical transcriptionist 23 years in hospitals and Doctors' offices and took art commissions on the side.
 Val went to Bible College at Cornerstone University school in 1980's and then on to Haiti for a year as a short-term worker in 1988-89.
 After Val returned, she pursued art again, and worked in Doctors' Offices, again as a transcriptionist.
 Val attended Glen Oaks Community College summer program workshops several years.
 Val most recently was enrolled at the Kalamazoo Institute of Arts in 2012 (took Chinese calligraphy), and 2014, and took the mixed media drawing class.

-Val has studied Spencerian penmanship since 2011, self-taught with 2 Michael Sull DVDs, and practices often.
+Val has studied Spencerian and ornamental penmanship since 2011, self-taught with 2 Michael Sull DVDs, and practices often.
 Val enjoys the medium of pen and ink a great deal.
 Val learned italic calligraphy in College at WMU from a professor from the U.K., Lindsay Rundles, and also does brush script italic.
-Val has been a vendor at the Three Rivers Farmers' Market since 2007, where she sells penmanship, one-stroke paintings, and schedules house portrait commissions.
-Val currently is attending KVCC (Kalamazoo Valley Community College) full-time in 2014 and pursuing a degree in Illustration, Lord willing, to be completed in 2016.
+Val has been a vendor at the Three Rivers Farmers' Market since 2007, where she sells ornamental penmanship, one-stroke acrylic paintings, and schedules house portrait commissions.
+Val very much enjoys sharing her art with her church family.